wagtail/wagtail/docs/topics/images.md

 {% image page.photo fill-80x80 %}
 ```

 In the above syntax example `[image]` is the Django object referring to the image.
 If your page model defined a field called "photo" then `[image]` would probably be `page.photo`.
 The `[resize-rule]` defines how the image is to be resized when inserted into the page.
-Various resizing methods are supported, to cater to different use cases (e.g. lead images that span the whole width of the page, or thumbnails to be cropped to a fixed size).
+Various resizing methods are supported, to cater to different use cases (for example lead images that span the whole width of the page, or thumbnails to be cropped to a fixed size).

 Note that a space separates `[image]` and `[resize-rule]`, but the resize rule must not contain spaces.
 The width is always specified before the height.
 Resized images will maintain their original aspect ratio unless the `fill` rule is used, which may result in some pixels being cropped.